March 26, 2018

 Situated on 263 hectares (650 acres) north of Oliver, Covert Farms Family Estate is home to third-generation farmers and a first-generation certified-organic estate vineyard.
 Here, wines are crafted with minimal intervention, with focus on natural fermentation; expect fruity, crisp whites and luscious reds.
 Once you’ve sipped, you can wander through more than 60 different U-pick crops (field tomatoes, sweet corn, and more) or take a tour of the farm in a vintage 1952 truck.

 Nk’Mip Cellars, overlooking Osoyoos, is North America’s first Aboriginal-owned and -operated winery.
 Sample a few wines from the Nk’Mip Winemaker Series and the premium Qwam Qwmt collection (Qwam Qwmt translates to “achieving excellence” in the Okanagan language spoken by the Osoyoos Indian Band).
-If you’d like to delve into a broader selection, proceeds from the nominal tasting fee go towards preserving the Okanagan language at the nearby Nk’Mip Desert Cultural Centre.
+If you’d like to delve into their broader selection of wines, proceeds from the nominal tasting fee go towards preserving the Okanagan language at the nearby Nk’Mip Desert Cultural Centre.
 After lunch at the winery’s seasonal patio restaurant, consider heading to the centre for a glimpse into a traditional pit house and sweat lodge.

 Getting to BC wineries can be an adventure unto itself.
 Ever consider travelling by helicopter or electric bike?
 Check out route97.net/wine-tour for some fun ways to visit the province’s winemakers.